Sravanchiluka/Sravanchiluka/README.md

 - 👋 Hi, I’m chiluka Sravan
-- 👀 I’m interested in ... software engineer and singing
+- 👀 I’m interested in ... developing new projects and innovations
 - 🌱 I’m currently learning ...bachelors in Artificial intelligence and Data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Im looking for internships and job opportunities for gaining hands-on experience
-- 📫 How to reach me ...
+- 📫 How to reach me ... reach me at sravanchiluka6@gmail.com
 - 😄 Pronouns: ...he/him/his
 - ⚡ Fun fact: ...